huggingface/transformers/docs/source/add_new_model.rst

 From experience, we can tell you that the most important things to keep in mind when adding a model are:

--  Don’t reinvent the wheel!
+-  Don't reinvent the wheel!
 Most parts of the code you will add for the new 🤗 Transformers model already exist somewhere in 🤗 Transformers.
 Take some time to find similar, already existing models and tokenizers you can copy from. `grep <https://www.gnu.org/software/grep/>`__ and `rg <https://github.com/BurntSushi/ripgrep>`__ are your friends.
+Note that it might very well happen that your model's tokenizer is based on one model implementation, and your model's modeling code on another one. *E.g.* FSMT's modeling code is based on BART, while FSMT's tokenizer code is based on XLM.
--  It’s more of an engineering challenge than a scientific challenge.
+-  It's more of an engineering challenge than a scientific challenge.
 You should spend more time on creating an efficient debugging environment than trying to understand all theoretical aspects of the model in the paper.
--  Ask for help, when you’re stuck!
+-  Ask for help, when you're stuck!
 Models are the core component of 🤗 Transformers so that we at Hugging Face are more than happy to help you at every step to add your model.
-Don’t hesitate to ask if you notice you are not making progress.
+Don't hesitate to ask if you notice you are not making progress.

 In the following, we try to give you a general recipe that we found most useful when porting a model to 🤗 Transformers.